20 Best Fruits For Muscle Gain (Ultimate Guide)

 • Vitamin B6.
 This vitamin helps absorb the amino acids we eat.
 This is essential for muscle building since there is no material to build muscle if we don’t have enough amino acids.
 Also, this vitamin is necessary for converting the food you eat into usable energy.

 • Folate.
 It is essential for the production of red blood cells, and additionally, it increases blood flow (more blood towards muscles).
-Having healthy red blood cells and more blood flow means more oxygen and nutrients to the muscle.
+Healthy red blood cells and more blood flow mean more oxygen and nutrients to the muscle.

 • Potassium.
 This mineral is essential for muscle contraction.
 It also regulates heartbeat and controls water balance (having the optimal water amount in the body).
 Without an adequate potassium level, you run the risk of having muscle cramps.